 These are Carniolan-style bees, so slightly more “swarmy” than other mellifera subspecies.
 I don’t select against swarming as I’m able to prevent all swarms most years.
 Every beekeeper should strive to do this.
 Swarms generally go uncaptured and without Varroa control they become “mite-bombs,” jeopardizing the health of all colonies within flying range.

-Queens are supplied in a JZBZ cage that’s secured in a brown paper bag.
+Queens are supplied in a JZBZ cage that’s secured in a doubled brown paper bag.
 I include a small strip of absorbent fabric soaked with syrup to keep the bees and queen nourished in transit.
-Queens are marked bright fluorescent orange for high visibility on the frame.
+Queens are marked bright orange for high visibility on the frame.
 There will be a few dozen attendant bees in the bag, not in the cage.
 When you’re ready to install the queen, remove the queen cage and shake the attendant bees out of the bag a good distance from your hives.
-Install the queen cage using your preferred method, or use the cross frame cage hanger I provide.
+Install the queen cage using your preferred method, or use the cross-frame cage hanger I provide.

 Queens: $70 each